sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Precision Strike

-Youíve learned to hone your focus, drowning out all distractions to make a single, precise attack.
+You√≠ve learned to hone your focus, drowning out all distractions to make a single, precise attack.
 At 3rd level, while wielding one of your favored ordnance weapons, you can use an action to make a precision strike.
 Make a single attack as normal, but if you roll a 2 or lower on the attack roll, you can reroll the die and use the new result.
 The threshold for this reroll increases with your proficiency bonus.

 Thus, at 5th level you can reroll an attack roll whenever you roll a 3 or lower.
 You can reroll on a roll of 4 or lower at 9th level, on a roll of 5 or lower at 13th level, and on a roll of 6 or lower at 17th level.
 You can choose to reroll after learning whether the attack hits or misses.

-You canít make a precision strike more than once on your turn, and you canít make a precision strike outside of your turn.
-Thus, you canít use this feature in conjunction with your Barrage feature or when making opportunity attacks.
+You can√≠t make a precision strike more than once on your turn, and you can√≠t make a precision strike outside of your turn.
+Thus, you can√≠t use this feature in conjunction with your Barrage feature or when making opportunity attacks.

 Barrage